raul72/multiselect-search/README.md

  * container div is created and children appended:
    * **search** - is text input where you can search for an option
-   * **select** - is a duplicated multiselect where options are added/removed based on the search value
+   * **select** - a div representing the select tag inside what there is a div per every option.
+These are shown and hidden based on the searchterm
-   * NOTE: neither **search** or **select** have a name therefor they are not posted with the form.
+   * NOTE: **search** doesn't have a name therefor it is not posted with the form.
  * the container div is inserted into the dom tree after the original multiselect
  * the original mutliselect is hidden with CSS `display: none`
+ * when clicking on an option div:
+   * if the option was not selected class `selected` will be removed from the div and the option in original multiselect is marked as deselected
- * when selecting/deselecting option in the duplicated multiselect the option selected status is changed in the original multiselect too.
+   * if the option was selected class `selected` will be added to the div and the option in original multiselect is marked as selected

 ## Config
 NOTE: Any and all config parameters are optional!